nrwl/nx/docs/node/api-angular/generators/move.md

 # move

-Move an Angular application or library to another folder
+Moves an Angular application or library to another folder within the workspace and updates the project configuration.

 ## Usage